Jarosh/Example-React-tubity.ui/README.md

 ## Configuration

-In order to eliminate the need for rebuilding each time when backend server host was changed it was made a part of the `app/index.html`
+In order to eliminate the need for rebuilding each time when backend server was changed its host name was made a part of the `app/index.html`

-You'll have to update a value of the APP.CONF.api_host variable in the `app/index.html` file if you're running tubity backend on port:host which differ from those by default `localhost:9990`
+You'll have to update a value of the `APP.CONF.api_host` variable in the `app/index.html` file if you're running tubity backend on _port:host_ that differ from those by default (`localhost:9990`).

 ## Notes

-- Client-side URL validation was ommited intentionally since documentation doesn't mention how intelligent the backend is and whether it's able to process schemeless URL etc.
+- Client-side URL validation was ommited intentionally since documentation doesn't mention how intelligent the backend is and whether it's able to process schemeless URL or if it will be able in the future etc.

 ## Compatibility